IMF slashes UK growth outlook, sees bigger budget gap

 Temporary tax cuts and more infrastructure spending were the measures it suggested then to help the economy out of a slump.

-Helbling said the IMF wanted to see if the 80 billion pound 'funding for lending' programme was successful in easing credit conditions before urging broader changes.
+Helbling said the IMF wanted to see if the 80 billion pound 'funding for lending' program was successful in easing credit conditions before urging broader changes.

 But the opposition Labour Party finance spokesman Ed Balls -- who has called for a temporary cut in sales tax -- said change was needed now.